 What happens during a professional teeth cleaning?

-To assist in preventing your dog form developing periodontal disease and tooth decay, our the Pacific Northwest vets advise that you bring your dog to a dental check up appointment at least once a year.
+To assist in preventing your dog form developing periodontal disease and tooth decay, our Everett vets advise that you bring your dog to a dental check up appointment at least once a year.
 If your pup is experiencing dental problems, the frequency should increase too.

 While there, your vet will perform a full checkup on your dog and keep an eye out for symptoms of various dental issues such as: